aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 # SID402 - Automating Security Events in AWS

-## Lab Overview
+## Module Overview

 ### Overview

-In this lab, you will learn how to set up automatic notifications for a number of security related events in AWS.
-The lab walks you through how to use the AWS Management Console and AWS CloudFormation to create Amazon CloudWatch alarms that is triggered when an AWS API call is made that may be of interest for security professionals.
+In this module, you will learn how to set up automatic notifications for a number of security related events in AWS.
+The module walks you through how to use the AWS Management Console and AWS CloudFormation to create Amazon CloudWatch alarms that is triggered when an AWS API call is made that may be of interest for security professionals.

-The lab walks you through the process of creating alerts for one such event using AWS Console.
+The module walks you through the process of creating alerts for one such event using AWS Console.
 Steps for the rest of the events have been automated in a CloudFormation template, which is provided to you.
-The lab makes use of a number of AWS services namely AWS Identity and Access Management (IAM), AWS CloudTrail, AWS CloudWatch Alarms,  AWS CloudFormation and others.
+The module makes use of a number of AWS services namely AWS Identity and Access Management (IAM), AWS CloudTrail, AWS CloudWatch Alarms,  AWS CloudFormation and others.

 ### Topics Covered

-After completing this lab, you should be able to automate notifications for any of the below use cases:
+After completing this module, you should be able to automate notifications for any of the below use cases:
 - Amazon S3 Bucket Activity
 - Security Group Configuration Changes
 - Network Access Control List (ACL) Changes